OfficeDev/m365-msteams-northwind-app-samples/README.md

 ![Teams App Camp](./assets/code-lab-banner.png)

+# THIS REPOSITORY HAS MOVED
+You can find the released version of App camp at [https://aka.ms/app-camp](https://aka.ms/app-camp).
+Thanks!

-# Microsoft Teams App Camp V2
+## Microsoft Teams App Camp

 _Migrate applications into Microsoft Teams_